Hoffit/springmvclabs/README.md

-# CF Code Lab 12
+# CF Code Lab 12 and Lab 13
 ## Spring RESTful Routing
-GET and POST albums in a database.
+GET and POST albums in a database, including their songs.

 ## Challenge
 ### Feature Tasks